Highlighted-dev/forum-website-frontend/README.md

-# Forum website
+# Forum website frontend

 This project was made as a discussion forum dedicated to Garry's Mod servers.
 It is based on NextJS, ExpressJS and MongoDB.
+For backend docs please go to [Forum-website-backend](https://github.com/Highlighted-dev/forum-website-backend)

 ## Table of Contents